 As for Wiles, his early obsession with Fermat’s Last Theorem also has modern analogs.
 I have little doubt that he would be pronounced a sufferer of ADHD today, or even Asperger’s Syndrome, and medicated our of his obsession.
 But that is also a way to classify genius these days.
 The disruptive and the obsessed can be found outside the nurse’s office at lunch waiting for their daily dose of compliance.

 Gladwell’s point was that Wiles built upon the work of others.
 He pieced together his solution.
 He found a direction in Taniyama-Shimura and worked the edges toward Fermat.
 He built upon Ribet, Mazur, and Serre.
 Fermat was less about Wiles than about “13 smart guys” building toward a solution over time.

 My sense is that both are models that work in our digital, connected world.
 Collaboration is great, but you have to find a place that recognizes your talent.
 Many geniuses are amateurs that must lurk in the corners of academic shadows (or corporate shadows) hoping for light in a world where marketing plans must prove the worth of an idea before the idea is given credence.
 And that is as true for business models and it is for grants.
 The biggest problem, however, may not be definition but permission.
 The modern genius may not know he is a genius because a childhood obsession is drugged or therapied out of him or her — genius transformed into a goal of mediocrity rather than an encouragement for the courage of challenge.

 10,000 hours and lots of help

-So Malcom, if your goal was to provoke thought, which I believe it was, I appreciate the opportunity to disagree with you here, or I think more importantly, to demonstrate that as much as black-and-white make for great speeches, the sharp contrast of arguments often fail to hold up in the dim gray of morning when everything appears as fuzzy as it may well be.
+So Malcolm, if your goal was to provoke thought, which I believe it was, I appreciate the opportunity to disagree with you here, or I think, more importantly, to demonstrate that as much as black-and-white make for great speeches, the sharp contrast of arguments often fail to hold up in the dim gray of morning when everything appears as fuzzy as it may well be.